rsb0/TDT4250_Exercise2/README.md

 ## TDT4250.unitConverter.util
 Classes:
 - ConvertableUnit: Concrete method of the Unit interface.
-Used for creating new conversion equations for Unit components in runtime through the gogo shell.
+Every instance of this class contains a List<String> with equations to convert from this unit to another.
+When searching for a conversion result it will  look up these lists to find appropriate conversion equations Used for creating new conversion equations for Unit components in runtime through the gogo shell.

 ## TDT4250.unitConverter.servlet
 Classes: